Music Music Music Music Music Music

 For live shows the line-up is taken from a pool of musicians.

 Jason McDermid (trumpet) is responsible for all the arrangements.
-He is a long-time member of Jools Holland’s Rhythm and Blue Orchestra, as is fellow trumpeter Chris Storr and they’ve performed with, amongst many others, Tom Jones, Ray Davies and Joss Stone.
+He is a long-time member of Jools Holland’s Rhythm and Blues Orchestra, as is fellow trumpeter Chris Storr and they’ve performed with, amongst many others, Tom Jones, Ray Davies and Joss Stone.
 Alistair White (trombone) is also a former member and has played with Quincy Jones, Carla Bley, Guy Barker, Stan Tracey and Hugh Masekela whilst Pete Long (saxes/clarinet) as well as being the current Musical Director of the Ronnie Scott’s Jazz Orchestra has worked with Dizzy Gillespie, John Scofield and Chick Corea.
 Martin Gladdish (trombone) is yet another Jools Holland alumni and has played with the Ronnie Scott’s All Stars, Ray Gelato and the Michael Garrick Big Band.

 James Pearson (piano) is the current Artistic Director of Ronnie Scott’s Jazz Club and his credits include Wynton Marsalis, Johnny Griffin, Richard Rodney Bennett and Robbie Williams.
 Simon Wallace (piano) wrote songs for 20 years with American lyricist Fran Landesman and has worked extensively in TV with Simon Brint.
 Alec Dankworth (bass) is twice winner of the BBC Jazz Award for best bass player and has led numerous groups of his own as well as working with artists such as Dave Brubeck and Van Morrison, whilst Arnie Somogyi (bass) has recorded, performed and toured with the likes of Bobby Hutcherson, Eddie Henderson, Art Farmer and the Mingus Big Band.
 Anthony Kerr (vibes) is a long-serving soloist with the BBC Big Band and Georgie Fame and The Blue Flames, as well as his own ensemble.
 Satin Singh (percussion) has played with the likes of Pete Wareham, Shabaka Hutchins, Ray Sandoval and Supergrass.